 Gallery Director Debra Brehmer is an art historian who teaches part time at the Milwaukee Institute of Art and Design.
 She has curated numerous exhibitions and written extensively about art for various publications for 20 years.
 Locally, her writing can be found regularly in Milwaukee Magazine and nationally in Hyperallergic.
 She was also the founder, publisher and editor of Art Muscle Magazine.

-Portrait Society is located in Milwaukee's Third Ward at 207 E. Buffalo Street, on the fifth floor of the Marshall Building, Milwaukee, WI 53202.
+Portrait Society is located in Milwaukee's Historic Third Ward at 207 E. Buffalo St. on the fifth floor of the Marshall Building, Milwaukee, WI 53202.